+- 1. Do one of the following:

+- From the Brush Tip menu, select Add.

+- Click the Add

-- 1. Do one of the following: - From the Brush Tip menu, select Add. - 2.
-In the browser window that appears, navigate to where you saved your file. - 3.
-Click Open to import the file into the Brush Tip Library.
+button. - 2.
+In the browser window that appears, navigate to where you saved your file. - Click Open to import the file into the Brush Tip Library.
 By default, an imported brush tip is given the name of the image file.